 See Academic Regulations and Policies on p.
-153 in the Information for All Programs section.
+135 in the Information for All Programs section.

 Guidelines for supervisory procedures, including the conduct of a supervisor and suggestions for good practice, are contained in the University of Lethbridge M.F.A.
-Program: Policies and Guidelines handbook, available from the School of Graduate Studies or online at www.uleth.ca/ross/sgs/guidelines/mfa\policies\guidelines\handbook.pdf.
+Program: Policies and Procedures manual, available from the School of Graduate Studies or online at www.uleth.ca/ross/sgs/guidelines/mfa_policies_guidelines_handbook.pdf.